microsoft/makecode-csp/content/unit-7/create-performance-task.md

 ---
-title: "Mock Create Performance Task"
+title: 'Unit 7: Create Performance Task'
-metaTitle: "Mock Create Performance Task"
+metaTitle: 'Unit 7: Create Performance Task'
-order: 2
+order: 3
 ---

 ## Overview

-In this activity (recommended after Unit 5), students will complete a Mock Create Performance Task to prepare for the CPT that they will need to create and complete for their exam.
+In Unit 7, students will complete the Create Performance Task that must be completed in the spring for their exam.

 The questions students will explore in this unit include: